Skip to main content

 • This module continues the study of financial mathematics begun in Financial Mathematics I. In this module, students will develop a further understanding of the role of mathematics in securities markets.
 The topics in the module may include models of interest rates, elements of portfolio theory and models for financial returns.

-• In this module you will develop an understanding of some of the standard techniques and concepts of combinatorics, including methods of counting, generating functions, probabilistic methods, permutations, and Ramsey theory.
+• In this module you will develop an understanding of some of the techniques and concepts of combinatorics, including methods of counting, generating functions, probabilistic methods, permutations, and Ramsey theory.
 You will see how algebra and probability can be used to count abstract mathematical objects, and how to calculate sets by inclusion and exclusion.
 You will examine the applications of number theory and consider the use of simple probabilistic tools for solving combinatorial problems.

 • In this module you will develop an understanding of how error correcting codes are used to store and transmit information in technologies such as DVDs, telecommunication networks and digital television.
 You will look at the methods of elementary enumeration, linear algebra and finite fields, and consider the main coding theory problem.
 You will see how error correcting codes can be used to reconstruct the original information even if it has been altered or degraded.